carabina/Visuality/README.md

 </p>

 # Visuality
-`Visuality` is a library for iOS which includes set of classes and extensions that simplify work with UI.
-Written in Swift.
+`Visuality` is a library for iOS which includes set of classes and extensions that simplify work with native SDK in Swift.

 ##How To Get Started